brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - Control of output ON/OFF is entirely incorrect (see previous comments about the RUN pin).
 Need to add a MOSFET on the PWMEN pin to pull the signal to GND.
 This will allow the RP2040 to control power ON/OFF behavior without disabling communication with the LTC7871.
 I need to be able to program current/voltage limits to a safe value before enabling the output.
+- Pin header for connecting to the BMS needs to change.
+I just ripped it off accidentally.

 # Assembly Steps (Worked Well)
 - There was so much thermal mass with the copper pours that I needed a hot plate to do all the initial placement and rework.
 Was truly beautiful.
 Next